o-andres-m/JavaForWork/javafilmsfront/README.md

-# Welcome to JavaFilmsFront
+# Welcome to JavaFilmsFront :film_projector:

 Web Front-End for manage JavaFilms Catalog.
-Made with React.
+Made with React. :atom:

-## Requeriments
+## Requeriments :hammer_and_wrench:

 You will need extra folders: